 Queen Elizabeth National Park: where lions climb trees

-Queen Elizabeth National Park in Uganda offers unique natural spectacles, such as lions climbing trees.
-Uncover safari adventures, cruises, and breathtaking views in the heart of Africa.
+Queen Elizabeth National Park in Uganda offers rare natural spectacles, like lions climbing trees.
+Discover safari adventures, cruises, and views that will keep your eyes glued in the heart of Africa.

-In the heart of Africa, amidst lakes, savannas, and volcanic hills, this park is more than just a safari destination.
-It sets the stage for some of the most unexpected and beautiful wildlife spectacles.
+In the heart of Africa, between lakes, savannas, and volcanic hills, this park is more than just a safari destination.
+It's a stage for some of the most unexpected and beautiful spectacles of wildlife.

 Why are the lions here different?

-Lions are usually associated with the ground — majestic, heavy, guarding their open territories.
-But in the Ishasha area in the southern part of the park, the lions have adopted unusual behaviour — climbing trees and spending hours lounging on the broad branches of fig and acacia trees.
+Lions are usually associated with the land — majestic, heavy, guarding their territories in the open.
+But in the Isasha region in the southern part of the park, lions have mastered an unusual behaviour — climbing trees and spending hours lounging on the broad branches of fig and acacia trees.

 Scientists believe this is due to a combination of factors:

-• Avoiding the heat — it's cooler up among the branches.
+Avoiding the heat — it's cooler among the high branches.

-• Better visibility over the territory to watch for prey.
+Better visibility over the territory to observe prey.

-Regardless of the reason, the sight of a mighty lion, lounging like a king of the world on a high branch, is something hard to forget.
+Regardless of the reason, the sight of a mighty lion lounging like a king of the world on a high branch is something that's hard to forget.

 What else can you experience in Queen Elizabeth National Park?

-• Cruise on the Kazinga Channel – encountering thousands of hippos, crocodiles, and hundreds of birds just metres away from your boat.
+Cruise on the Kazinga Channel – encounter thousands of hippos, crocodiles, and hundreds of birds just metres from your boat.

-The park is open year-round, but the best months for a safari are during the dry seasons: from June to September and from December to February.
-During these times, animals are more concentrated around water sources, and the grass is lower, allowing for better visibility.
+The park is open year-round, but the best months for a safari are during the dry seasons: June to September and December to February.
+During these periods, animals are more concentrated around water sources, and the grass is lower for better visibility.

 How to prepare?

-• Bring binoculars – to spot the climbing lions, which are sometimes far among the trees.
+Bring binoculars – so you can see the climbing lions, which may sometimes be distant among the trees.

-• Dress in neutral colours – to avoid attracting the attention of the animals.
+Dress in neutral colours – to avoid attracting the animals' attention.

-• Pack water and sun protection – Uganda is warm, especially in the savanna.
+Stock up on water and sunscreen – Uganda is warm, especially in the savanna.

 Queen Elizabeth – a realm of natural wonders

-Queen Elizabeth National Park is one of those rare places where nature tells stories that no writer could ever invent.
-Here, you can witness elephants majestically crossing the plains, hippos bathing at sunset, and lions resting high above the ground, in the silence of the African sky.
+Queen Elizabeth National Park is one of those rare places where nature tells stories that no writer could invent.
+Here, you can see elephants majestically crossing the plains, hippos bathing at sunset, and lions resting high above the ground in the silence of the African sky.

-Join Panic Frame & Travel and let's traverse these lands of wonder together — where every encounter with nature is a memory for a lifetime.
+Join Panic Frame & Travel and let's traverse these lands of wonders together — where every encounter with nature is a memory for a lifetime.

 Author: Martin Bonov